OWASP/AppSecUSA2018/program/ctf.md

 What to bring:

-* A laptop with working wifi
+* A laptop with working wifi.
 * Make sure to download the ZAP proxy from OWASP.org or your favorite proxy (e.g. BurpSuite) and have it working properly.